sayonarasantos/tensorflow-performance-analysis/tests/README.md

 │   ├── results_analysis.ipynb: notebook with the data processing and calculation of metrics;
 │   ├── tensorflow: folder with data from experiments with Tensorflow;
 │   └── tensorflow-lite: folder with data from experiments with Tensorflow Lite.
+├── t_test: folders with the files referring to hypothesis test.
 ```